jdmonin/JSettlers2/Readme.md

 simultaneous games between people and computer-controlled opponents.
 Initially created as an AI research project.

-The new in-progress client is browser-based in HTML5.
+The new in-progress web app is a browser-based client using HTML5.
+Currently it can only chat and watch games, can't play yet.
-The server is a Java web app hosted in a servlet container like Jetty or Tomcat, which also provides the client html to visiting players' browsers.
+Its server is a Java web app hosted in a servlet container like Jetty or Tomcat, which also provides the client html to visiting players' browsers.

-The stable Java client can host a server, connect to dedicated JSettlers servers over the net, or play practice games offline against bots.
+The Java client can host a server, connect and play on dedicated JSettlers servers over the net, or play practice games offline against bots.

-The server can optionally use a database to store player account information and game stats (details below).
+The JSettlers server can optionally use a database to store player account information and game stats (details below).
 A client java app to create user accounts is also provided.